 Serious Brachial Plexus Injury occurs when the nerve root is torn from the spinal cord.
 Symptoms for such major injuries include weakness or inability to use certain muscles in your hand, arm, or shoulder along with severe pain.

-Injury to the brachial plexus is fairly common during a trauma like a road traffic accident and during birth since the nerves in the shoulders are quite vulnerable during a delivery.
+Injury to the brachial plexus is fairly common during birth since the nerves in the shoulders are quite vulnerable during birth.
 The injury generally takes one of two forms:

-The brachial plexus is a group of five nerves that connect the spine to the arm and hand.
-These nerves allow your shoulder, arms, and hands to feel and move.
-Injury of the upper brachial plexus nerves results in Erb’s Palsy.
+This is a common injury of the upper brachial plexus nerves.
 It causes numbness and loss of motion around the shoulder and an inability to flex the elbow, lift an arm, or bring objects to the mouth.

 It is a less common injury that affects the lower brachial plexus, leading to loss of motion and/or sensation in the wrist and hand, such as being unable to move fingers.